na-na-hi/renget/archive/Six_Star.md

 [Return to Top](https://rentry.org/Six_Star)

 ## -> Suzuna <- (JP Release Date: Year 3, December 7th)
 One of the more useless 6 Stars at this point.
-Selfish archer DPS with zero actual impact.
+Selfish archer DPS with zero actual impact when compared against the best units.
 - UB+: Increased damage she deals and gives a 25% P.Crit damage boost for 18s
-- CB: No longer used in any way for CB.
+- UE2: +4200 P.Atk, 420 P.Crit Chance
+- S2+: Massive increase to P.Atk buff (over 20k P.Atk) that is now permanent.
+New effects are increased P.Crit dmg of self by 15% permanent and 150 TP to self.
+- CB: UE2 did not save her and probably never will.
 - Arena: Nothing worth using, just are better options that aren't even 6 Stars for what she could potentially do.
+What can she do?
+Nuke a single enemy.
 - PvE: Enemies are too tanky for her, many better options most likely exist win your box without a 6 Star.
-- Being heavily reliant on crits as a selfish DPS that does not circumvent the damage cap or restore their own TP means that Suzune is just a relic of the past.
-Just don't use her.
+See above.
+- Even with an extra bit more P.Crit chance and TP restoration to self, Suzuna simply pales in comparison with other physical attackers, even other Archers like Arisa.
+Her skill loop is complete shit outside of the opening, so there's very little reason to want her.
+Maybe you'll see her in some OF comps one day, but don't hold your breath.

 Bond story priority: Luxury (No relevant alts)
 Max level Unit priority: Luxury